 Florida law states that when a lane is too narrow for a bicycle and a car to share safely, the cyclist is entitled to the use of the entire lane.
 The term “substandard” is used to describe a lane that is not wide enough to share.
 Any lane that is less than 14 feet wide is considered as “substandard” However, these narrow lane-widths make up most of our roads (about 90%!).
 Within this lane, the cyclist usually rides on the right half to provide visibility for overtaking motorists, but should ride far enough left to discourage motorists from trying to squeeze past within the lane.

 Riding your bicycle on the streets of Florida is not dangerous when motorists and cyclists are both aware of each other and follow the rules of the road.
 However, that is not always the case.
 If you have questions on how to protect yourself before an accident, order your free copy of the Florida Bicycle Accident Handbook.
-If you have been injured and would like to set up a free consultation to discuss your case, call Jim Dodson at 888-207-0905.
+If you have been injured and would like to set up a free consultation to discuss your case, contact us online or call Jim Dodson directly at 888-207-0905.